 12. Cut Down on Your Utility Bills

-Turn those lights off!
+Turn those lights off to save money!
 Watch how much electricity and water you all are using.
 Turn lights off after leaving a room.
 Turn water off if not immediately using it.
 Turn the air conditioning up a few degrees.
 All these little steps will help save a few dollars on your next bill.
 Every little bit adds up.
 Contact your local utility providers or check out their websites for money saving tips!

 Tips for Saving Money Everyday

 Frugal living will set you up for more financial security without having to ditch the things your family enjoys.
 Your children may even learn some smart spending skills by watching you save on necessities!
 The bottom line is don’t spend more than you make.
 Save as much as you can, sacrificing when and wherever you can.
 Always pay cash, if at all possible.
 Being a single mom is hard, but smarter spending can make things a little bit easier.